FrankZiWANG-dev/Turlututu/README.md

 Using Ubuntu on the Windows Terminal, the Notepad program, as well as the web browser, I created the html and css files and code necessary.
 I then uploaded everything onto my Github and created a Github page.
 You shouldn't need anything special to read the page.

 ### Roadmap
-I first created the repository, added an html branch to lay out the structure and a css branch to work on the appearance (with corrections to the html code added).
+I first created the repository, added an html branch to lay out the structure and a css branch to work on the appearance (with corrections and styling to individual elements in the html code).
 I used a color picker to match colors, but the police detection tools did not work.
 Appearance might not match 100%, element size may vary a little.
 I did not add the text boxes either, as I lacked some time to do so.